 You can find the maximal cliques of an input graph by invoking the CLIQUE statement.
-The options for this statement are described in the section "CLIQUE Statement" on page 20.
+The options for this statement are described in the section "CLIQUE Statement" on page 15.
 The clique algorithm works only with undirected graphs.

-The results for the clique algorithm are written to the output data set that is specified in the OUT= option in the CLIQUE statement.
+The results of the clique algorithm are written to the output data set that is specified in the OUT= option in the CLIQUE statement.
 Each node of each clique is listed in the output data set along with the variable clique to identify the clique to which it belongs.
 A node can appear multiple times in this data set if it belongs to multiple cliques.

 The clique algorithm reports status information in a macro variable called OROPTNET_CLIQUE.
-See the section "Macro Variable OROPTNET_CLIQUE" on page 100 for more information about this macro variable.
+For more information about this macro variable, see the section "Macro Variable OROPTNET_CLIQUE" on page 99.